 Before we open up plib.h, let's look at the directory structure that was created when we installed the XC32 compiler.
 There's a lot here!
 We certainly don't need to understand all of it at this point, but let's try to get a sense of what's going on.
-Let's start at the level microchip/xc32/v1.20 and summarize what's in the nested set of directories, without being exhaustive.
+Let's start at the level microchip/xc32/v1.30 and summarize what's in the nested set of directories, without being exhaustive.

-- 1. bin: This contains the actual executable programs that do the compiling, assembling, linking, etc. For example, xc32-gcc is the C compiler. - 2. docs: Some manuals, including the XC32 C Compiler User's Guide, and other documentation. - 3. examples: Some sample code. - 4. lib: Contains some .h header files and .a library archives containing general C object code. - 5. pic32-libs: This directory is notable because it contains the .c C files, .h header files, and .S assembly files needed to create the object code for a number of pre-built PIC32 functions, particularly for the peripherals.
+- 1. bin: This contains the actual executable programs that do the compiling, assembling, linking, etc. For example, xc32-gcc is the C compiler. - 2. docs: Some manuals, including the XC32 C Compiler User's Guide, and other documentation. - 3. examples: Some sample code. - 4.
+1ib: Contains some .h header files and .a library archives containing general C object code. - 5. pic32-libs: This directory is notable because it contains the .c C files, .h header files, and .S assembly files needed to create the object code for a number of pre-built PIC32 functions, particularly for the peripherals.
 Later we might want to look at these more closely, as they are some of the best documentation on the peripheral library functions.
-A few notable subdirectories: - (a) peripheral: The subdirectories under this directory contain the C code and for peripheral library functions. - (b) include/peripheral: This directory contains header files for peripheral library functions.
-Though there is a plib.h here, it is not the one the compiler finds when building simplePIC.c. - (c) dsp: This directory contains some C functions that call vector math, filter, and Fourier transform code in the MIPS Digital Signal Processing library. - (d) libpic32: This directory contains a number of C and assembly files for basic PIC32 functions, such as code that should be executed at the beginning of any executable (see next). - (e) libpic32/startup/crt0.S: This "C run-time startup" assembly code gets inserted at the beginning of every program we create.
-This code takes care of a number of initialization tasks.
-For example, if your program uses uninitialized global variables, crt0 writes zeros into their data RAM locations.
-If your global variables are initialized at the time of definition, e.g., int k=3, then crt0 copies the initialized values from program flash to data RAM. - 6. pic32mx: This directory has a number of files we are interested in. - (a) bin: We can ignore these executables. - (b) lib: This directory consists mostly of PIC32 object code and libraries that are linked with our compiled and assembled source code.
-For some of these libraries, source code exists in pic32-libs; for others we have only the object code libraries.
-Some important files in this directory include: - i. crt0.o: This is the compiled object code of crt0.S.
-The linker combines this code with our program's object code and makes sure that it is executed first.
+A few notable subdirectories: - (a) peripheral: The subdirectories under this directory contain the C code for peripheral library functions. - (b) include/peripheral: This directory contains header files for peripheral library functions.
+Though there is a plib.h here, it is not the one the compiler finds when building simplePIC.c. - (c) dsp: This directory contains some C functions that call vector math, filter, and Fourier transform code in the MIPS Digital Signal Processing library. - (d) libpic32: This directory contains a number of C and assembly files for basic PIC32 functions, such as code that should be executed at the beginning of any executable (see next).